Flag of Iraq: 2004 flag proposal and controversy

-2008 flag proposal
+2008 flag proposals

 Despite the compromise in 2004, opposition to the flag persisted from Kurdish groups.
 In January 2008, a new design was proposed, removing the three green stars, instead placing a green eight pointed star around a yellow circle in the middle of the takbīr, which is written in the Kufic script and prized as a Mesopotamian Arabic style, having originated in Iraq.

-2008 flag contest

 In July 2008, the Iraqi parliament launched a contest to design a new Iraqi flag.
 The contest ran until September 2008, with 50 designs submitted.
 Six designs were chosen and sent to the parliament which was to choose a new flag before the end of 2008.

 Another proposed design was also similar to the 2004–2008 flag, but the script was changed to yellow to represent the Kurdish people in northern Iraq.
 The meaning of the three stars would be changed to symbolize peace, tolerance and justice.